 Dodd mostly praised the bill, adding a few suggestions.
 He asked for more clarity on language for the Casino Control Commission to shut down betting on an event.
 He also wants licenses for data suppliers and clarification on acceptable placement of servers for Type A licenses.

-Dodd then went out on a limb and asked the committee to include online casinos in this bill or another.
+Dodd then went out on a limb and asked the committee to include Ohio online casino apps in this bill or another.
 Three neighboring states, Pennsylvania, Michigan, and West Virginia, allow iGaming.

 Herf repeated lottery retailer concerns from last week regarding the fixed sports lottery offering in the bill.
 Rather than a sports pool, he asked for lottery retailers to get a traditional game model using betting lines to make the wagering even.